 Milwaukee Journal Sentinel

 "For a dining experience that will make their eyes pop, why not take them to the Safehouse?
 Set up like a secret spy hideout, the place itself is entertainment enough...Accessed by an alley off Front Street...The walls are covered with spy memorabilia and photos of famous people who have eaten there.
 Quirky and inventive decorations provide for endless games of "I Spy" while you wait for your burgers and fries.
 When you're ready to leave, good luck finding one of the "secret" exits...prices are very reasonable.
-The Safehouse lets you keep the glass if you order special house drinks.Just make sure you have a reservation, because even though the place is hard to find, it has been discovered by many others."
+The Safehouse lets you keep the glass if you order special house drinks....even though the place is hard to find, it has been discovered by many others."

 "Internationally recognized for its spy-cial drinks and food, set in the midst of a James Bond funhouse, is Milwaukee's own Safe House.
 Experiencing it is so intriguing, the mission begins before you even step inside"..."There's only so much we can say about the Safe House without giving away all the fun.
 Let's just say that if you haven't already been to this Milwaukee landmark, it's time to go.
 If you're looking for the perfect place to take out-of-town guests or are just searching for a unique dining experience that mixes entertainment and intrigue, the Safe House is for you.
 Featured in Time, Newsweek, People, Chicago Tribune and "Major League," the Safe House is a fun place to eat, drink and meet."

 Top Clicks #1 -- Bars and Clubs

 Top Ten Trivia for Foodies: What are the most unusual restaurants?

 1. Most unusual restaurant: There's a spy theme in Milwaukee's Safe House